 This course is designed to prepare students for entry-level employment as an x-ray technician.
-No pre-requisites are required but many Limited License Radiologic Technologists are also medical assistants and CNAs.
+Many LRTs have previous CCMA and/or CNA experience.
 Students will learn the fundamentals of radiography, including positioning, radiation safety, medical terminology, and anatomy and physiology.
 Radiation safety and maintenance of equipment are also addressed.
 The course includes both virtual lecture and in-person lab instruction, which enables students to practice the skills they are learning in class, including performing x-rays.
 In addition to acquiring knowledge, skills, and abilities necessary to be a limited license radiologic technologist, students will receive test preparation to help them prepare to take the State of Virginia ARRT licensure examination.
 Radiologic technologists can expect to work in settings such as doctors offices, urgent care facilities, chiropractor’s offices, hospitals, and other medical facilities.

 Radiologic Technologists can expect to:

 - Explain procedures to patients

 - Work closely with patients; many radiologic technologists are also certified medical assistants or CNAs and can expect to perform patient care activities.